txhaug/deepQControl/README.md

 Deep reinforcement learning program to generate arbitary quantum states.
+This program has been used for "Engineering quantum current states with machine learning" (https://arxiv.org/abs/1911.09578).
 It is able to learn all driving protocols to generate arbitrary states on a 2D Bloch sphere, embedded in a higher dimensional Hilbertspace.
 The amazing feature is that it produces all the driving protocols (over a continous Bloch sphere) for all possible target states in a single run of the program.
 The learning is performed on all target states at the same time.
 Based on spinning Up AI deep learning with PPO, implemented in Tensorflow.

 Prerequisites: